netotaku/netotaku.github.io/_posts/2015-05-26-is-squarespace-any-good.markdown

   <cite><a href="http://en.m.wikipedia.org/wiki/Squarespace">http://en.m.wikipedia.org/wiki/Squarespace</a></cite>
 </blockquote>

 Imagine 1&1mywebsite.com (sic) but built with developer sensibilities.
 Essentially it has two applications.
 The first allows the technically uninitiated to signup and build a web site from a relatively limited, but never the less, well designed set of templates.
 To achieve this you need a base level account, with comes in at $8 PCM.
 This gives you a light set of configuration options, such a colours, fonts and imagery and some extra basics like custom domains which can either be supplied by Squarespace or a 3rd party.
 CMS features are basic, there is a simple media manager, you can work in markdown or basic WYSIWYGs similar to [OctoberCMS](http://octobercms.com).
-I don't think basic features sets are a draw back in this instance, in my opinion most of the mature CMSs suffer from unnecessary complexity due to feature bloat.
+I don't think basic features sets are a draw back in this instance, in my opinion most of the mature CMSs suffer from unnecessary complexity.

 The second application is a developer mode.
 This is available to business accounts that start at around $20 PCM.
 Essentially this gives you a GIT repo of the theme that you can checkout and work on locally then push for deployment.

 This is an interesting approach.
-I always thought a SaaS CMS would serve an API which services like [http://contentful.com](http://contentful.com) work.
+I always thought a SaaS CMS would serve an API which is how services like [http://contentful.com](http://contentful.com) work.
 The reality of which transcended CMS in to an open data style 'model everything with meta' approach.
-This seemed like an obvious move but the added flexibility brings complexity in set up and consumption and hits performance.
+This seemed like an obvious move but the added flexibility brings complexity and hits performance.
 Squarespace does have an API, however this doesn't seem like the normal route.

-The Squarespace theme is essentially a set of what seems to be Handlebars templates, JSON configuration and less scripts.
+The Squarespace theme is essentially a set of Handlebars templates, JSON configuration and less scripts.
 There is also a liberal smattering of YUI ( an underrated old friend ) so it all feels familiar.
 I went from creating an account to making some code changes in a couple of hours with no previous experience and relying purely on the documentation and code examples.

 I wanted to understand Squarespace.
 From what I had heard it could potentially fill a gap in the £1000 quick web builds that we get asked to produce at TheAgency from time to time.
-I have always believed that as these could be profitable if we could move quickly on them and on the understanding that they didn't increase our support and maintenance footprint.
-Squarespace seems to deliver on this but realistically only using one of the off the shelf templates as a start point.
+I believe these projects can be profitable if we could move quickly on them and they don't increase our support and maintenance footprint.
+Squarespace seems to deliver on this but realistically only when using one of the off the shelf templates as a start point.

 ## Workflow headaches